matco/webwatcher/README.md

 The database will be automatically initialized by the application itself.

 ### Sessions
 The website uses client side "sessions" (using cookies).
 The cookies are encrypted using a key.
 By default, a random key is generated each time the application starts.
-This does not work for the Google App Engine environment where multiple instances or the application can run at the same time.
-The environment variable `COOKIE_SECRET` allows choosing once for all the key that will be used to encrypt the cookie.
+This does not work for the Google App Engine environment, where multiple instances of the application can run at the same time.
+The environment variable `COOKIE_SECRET` allows choosing the key that will be used to encrypt the cookie.

 ## Local usage